pranjalbareth/devlog-sstc-12146/content/pages/blog/post-4.md

 excerpt: >-
   Node JS and Django both are quite powerful technologies for building versatile web and mobile applications with an excellent user interface.
-Both are open to all and come for free without any license required.
+Both are open to all and free.
 They are used in a number of big projects and have a huge web community.
 layout: post
 ---